trilitech/tezos-developer-docs/docs/unity/sample-game.md

 You can import this game into the Unity Editor and work with it yourself.

 The game shows how developers might structure a large-scale dApp by separating different features into different components, as described below in [Architecture](#architecture).
-In particular, it handles some Tezos interaction from the Unity game itself, including connecting to the user's wallet, prompting them to sign a payload to authenticate.
+In particular, it handles some Tezos interaction from the Unity game itself, including connecting to the user's wallet and prompting them to sign a payload to authenticate.
-The rest of the Tezos interaction happens in the backend application, including minting and distributing tokens that represent in-game objects.
+The rest of the Tezos interaction happens in the backend application, including distributing tokens that represent in-game objects.
-The Unity game allows users to transfer those tokens to other accounts.
+The Unity game also allows users to transfer those tokens to other accounts.

-The source code for the Unity front-end application is here: https://github.com/baking-bad/tezos-unity-game.
+The source code for the Unity frontend application is here: https://github.com/baking-bad/tezos-unity-game.
 To open it locally, see [Opening the sample game](#opening-the-sample-game).
 To play the game, go to https://game.baking-bad.org.